ekchew/binon/README.md

 	BinONObj.Encode(100, outF)
 	BinONObj.Encode([1,2,3], outF)

-It may also be a BinON class-wrapped intrinsic value.
+It may also be a BinON class-wrapped value.

 	BinONObj.Encode(UInt(100), outF)

 More on that under [Low-Level Interface](#py_low_level).

-The main things to remember about `outF` is that it needs to be writable and binary.
+The main thing to remember about `outF` is that it needs to be writable and binary.

 	with open("/path/to/foo.bin", "wb") as outF: ...